-A business method using a computer program is patentable as a software-related invention if information processing by the computer program is concretely realised by using hardware resources.
+Most business method inventions can be

+considered as certain forms of software-related inventions.
+Therefore, the above-mentioned comments also apply to business method inventions.
 A business method that is based merely on created rules and does not use a computer program is not patentable.